 In addition to the implications for the overall level of the vacancy rate estimates, data users should also consider the potential for the changes in data collection procedures to disproportionately affect data collection among some groups more than others, along with the consequences of differential non-response for the CPS/HVS estimates.
 Because the CPS/HVS weights do not include a non-response component to adjust for differences in the response rates of different subgroups, the CPS/HVS estimates would reflect any differences in the relative response rates of specific subgroups.
 For example, if the changes in data collection procedures increased the difficulty of data collection for vacant units more than occupied units, the CPS/HVS estimates would reflect this impact on data collection by showing a lower vacancy rate.
-Similarly, if the changes in data collection procedures increased the difficulty of data would reflect this impact on data collection by showing a lower vacancy rate.
-Similarly, if the changes in data collection by showing a relatively larger reduction in the rental vacancy rate than in the homeowner vacancy rate.
+Similarly, if the changes in data collection procedures increased the difficulty of data collection for vacant rental units more than vacant homeowner units, the CPS/HVS estimates would reflect the impact on data collection by showing a relatively larger reduction in the rental vacancy rate than in the homeowner vacancy rate.